zihuijie/Server_setup/README.md

 # Steps for setup server
 # for Graphql

-- step 0 minimum setupgit add .
+- step 0 minimum setup for server
+- step 1 minimum setup for graphiql